Extreme Survival

-Extreme Survival is a survival television series hosted by Ray Mears.
+Extreme Survival (alternately titled The Ultimate Survival Guide) is a survival television series hosted by Ray Mears.
 The series was produced for the BBC.
 In the series Mears demonstrates his wilderness skills and presents tales of survival from some of the world's most difficult environments.
 The show was first broadcast in 1999, after the success of World of Survival from 1997 to 1998, and ended in 2002.